 - Activate the Fire Suppression System.
 If the grease fire has gotten out of control the automatic fire suppression system should activate.
 However, if for some reason the system does not activate, get out of the kitchen and activate the system manually buy pulling the switch on the wall.

 Of course it’s always best to prevent these fires from ever happening in the first place and you can do that by cleaning your kitchen exhaust system regularly and staying in compliance with the NFPA 96 Code.
-If you are in need of commercial kitchen exhaust cleaning, contact us at 877.454.6790.
+If you are in need of professional commercial kitchen exhaust cleaning, in Glendale AZ contact us at 877.454.6790.